ngoax/agent/README.md

 | Qwen-7B           | ✅         | 0.59        | 1.31s | 6.60s  |
 | Qwen-7B           | ❌        | 0.24        | 0.16s | 0.43s  |

-**Overall**: Tool calling improves correctness significantly, but at the cost of latency, which could mainly be due to the increased token count.
+**Overall**: Tool calling improves correctness significantly, but at the cost of latency, which could mainly be due to the increased token count when invoking tools.
+While there is a significant speed tradeoff to be made in search of accuracy, future work attempting to embed symbolic math engines into the native architecture of LLMs could potentially mitigate this tradeoff.